zeh3/wikipedia-game/README.md

 <summary> <strong>Click to Expand</strong></summary>

 * #### Preprocessing and Test Generation
   We used python to preprocess our dataset as well as generate some of our PageRank tests.
-For more information, please see the included Jupyter notebook, `graph_prep.ipynb` in /Documentation.
+For more information, please see the included Jupyter notebook, `graph_prep.ipynb` in the root folder.

 * #### Algorithms Namespace